openvinotoolkit/openvino/docs/get_started.md

    </p>
    -->

-   <h3><a name="get-started-learning-path">Learning Materials</a></h3>
+   <h3><a name="get-started-tutorials">Get Started with Tutorials, Demos, and Samples</a></h3>

-   <p>With OpenVINO installed, you are ready to run your first inference and learn the workflow. <br /> Here is a set of hands-on demonstrations of various complexity levels to guide you through the process.
+   <p>After all the installation and configuration steps are done, you are ready to run your first inference and learn the workflow. <br />Here is a set of hands-on demonstrations of various complexity levels to guide you through the process.
 You can run code samples, demo applications, or Jupyter notebooks. <br /></p>

    <div id="GSG_nextstepchoice">
      <a href="openvino_docs_get_started_get_started_demos.html" >